Exit interview

 An exit interview is a survey conducted with an individual who is separating from an organization or relationship.
 Most commonly, this occurs between an employee and an organization, a student and an educational institution, or a member and an association.
 An organization can use the information gained from an exit interview to assess what should be improved, changed, or remain intact.
 More so, an organization can use the results from exit interviews to reduce employee, student, or member turnover and increase productivity and engagement, thus reducing the high costs associated with turnover.
 Some examples of the value of conducting exit interviews include shortening the recruiting and hiring process, reducing absenteeism, improving innovation, sustaining performance, and reducing possible litigation if issues mentioned in the exit interview are addressed.

 The exit interview fits into the separation stage of the employee life cycle (ELC).
-This stage, the last one of the ELC, spans from the moment an employee becomes disengaged until his or her departure from the organization.
-This is the key time that an exit interview should be administered because the employee's feelings regarding his or her departure are fresh in mind.
+This stage, the last one of the ELC, spans from the moment an employee becomes disengaged until their departure from the organization.
+This is the key time that an exit interview should be administered because the employee's feelings regarding their departure are fresh in mind.
 An off-boarding process allows both the employer and employee to properly close the existing relationship so that company materials are collected, administrative forms are completed, knowledge base and projects are transferred or documented, feedback and insights are gathered through exit interviews, and any loose ends are resolved.

 In business

 Exit interviews in business are focused on employees that are leaving a company or when employees have completed a significant project.
 The purpose of this exit interview is to gain feedback from employees in order to improve aspects of the organization, better retain employees, and reduce turnover.
 During this interview employees will be asked why they are leaving, what specifically influenced their decision to leave, whether or not they are going to another company and what that company they are going to offers that their current company does not.
 Businesses can use this information to better align their HR strategy with what employees look for in an organization and enact programs and practices that will influence top talent to stay at the organization.

 In the past, exit interview data was being collected by the organization but not much was being done in terms of interpreting the data and making it actionable.
 Today there are metrics, analytics, benchmarks, and best practices that help organizations make sense of and use the data towards proactive organizational retention programs.
 Recently an array of exit interview software has been developed and popularized.
-However this method of conducting Exit Interviews has some significant flaws, most notably, that it identifies the wrong drivers of staff turnover.
+However this method of conducting exit interviews has some significant flaws, most notably, that it identifies the wrong drivers of staff turnover.